annstrange/supervised_learning_case/README.md

 4th: Weekday percent.
 Steady increase as weekday use increases, so people who are using this as a way to get to daily routine type instances are more likely to stay.

 5th: Rating by driver.
-If the drivers liked them, they were more likely to stay, so positive interactions between drivers and
+If the drivers liked them, they were more likely to stay, so positive interactions between drivers and passengers encouraged.

+6th: Average distance driven.
+Increased until about 5 miles then decreases, so focusing on the routes around 5 miles.

 ![alt text](./img/partial_dep.png)